Enjoy Your Home This Summer — Start Your Project Now Before Schedules Fill Up.

 Residential and commercial roofing for Elk River homes and businesses.
 With a median construction year of 1995 and ongoing new construction across the city’s US-169 and US-10 corridors, Elk River has active roofing demand from both first-cycle replacement on 1990s homes and new installation work in the city’s newer subdivisions and commercial developments.

 Asphalt shingles cover the majority of Elk River's residential roofs, installed broadly across the subdivisions that grew rapidly through the 1990s along the US-10 and US-169 corridors.
 Homes built between 1990 and 2002 are now carrying shingles at or past the end of their rated 25 to 30 year manufacturer warranty.
 Real-world Minnesota wear from freeze-thaw cycling, heavy snow loads, and Sherburne County's active hail exposure accelerates that timeline in many cases.
-Perfect Exteriors installs dimensional and Class 4 impact-resistant shingles from GAF and Owens Corning, with ice and water shield standard on all eaves, valleys, and penetrations.
+As a TAMKO Pro Diamond Contractor, Perfect Exteriors installs dimensional and Class 4 impact-resistant shingles from the TAMKO Titan XT series, with ice and water shield standard on all eaves, valleys, and penetrations.

 Cedar shake roofing suits the character of Elk River's larger single-family homes in the wooded subdivisions on the city's hardwood-forested hills, particularly in neighborhoods near the Elk River and Mississippi River corridors.
 The city's glacially formed terrain - coarse-material hills with mature hardwood canopy - creates a natural setting where cedar shake is architecturally appropriate and visually at home.
 Hand-split shakes deliver a thick, deeply textured profile; sawn cedar shingles offer a cleaner, more uniform finish.
 Both require Minnesota-appropriate fire-rated underlayment assemblies and a counter-batten ventilation system for long-term performance in Sherburne County's climate.